Czech Wedding Traditions Complete Guide for Modern Couples

 - Bridal cap replacement: Symbolizes transition to married status at midnight

-- White ribbon necklace: Worn in 15% of rural weddings, symbolizes chastity
+- White ribbon necklace: Worn in some rural weddings, symbolizes chastity

 - Modern adaptation: Combined with games rather than simple toss